Recipe for a Writer

 Directions

-Take middle child and age 18 years in isolated New Hampshire woods along with big fat Greek family, delusions of grandeur, unabashed sass, travel bug, and emotional ambivalence.
+Take middle child and age 18 years in isolated New Hampshire woods.
+The big fat Greek family is key to the fermentation of unabashed sass, delusions of grandeur, travel bug, and emotional ambivalence within your writer.
 Be sure to ground the middle child heavily between the ages of 13-17.
+Cut off communication with the outside world as needed.
 At this time, add in 2059 books to keep said middle child occupied.
 (Keep it heavy on the magical realism.)
-You’re almost done—add in a public relations degree, an accidental sales career, a passion for the outdoors, and a general expectation for something more.
+You’re halfway there—add in a public relations degree, an accidental sales career, and a general expectation for something more.
 This should be the base of your existential crisis.
-Once at its peak, fold in your existential crisis and a pinch of anxiety.
+Once at its peak, fold in your existential crisis with a pinch of anxiety.
+Just a pinch.
+Knead your writer’s consciousness with a series of mind-expanding adventures.
+Let rise in wonder, freelance work, and journaling.
+Skewer with the twists and turns of life.
+Deflated, put that shit—err, the writer—in the oven.
+Turn it up to 500 degrees.
+See what happens.
+Maybe it’ll work.
+Maybe it won’t.
 Your writer is almost fully baked!
-Knead their consciousness with a series of mind-expanding adventures.
-Let rise in wonder, freelance work and journaling.
-Your writer may never admit it, but they are now, in fact, a writer.
+Right when it seems like everything’s about to burn, open the oven.
+Your writer is ready.